sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

         :alt: web-app
         :width: 60%

 - Then, click on upload button to upload to DBFS and see the csv file data in tabular format.
+Modal will show first 30 records.

   .. figure:: ../_assets/web-app/upload-file-2.PNG
           :alt: web-app